harshau007/devbox/README.md

 ```

 Remove images.

 - `--force, -f` : Force remove images.

 ## Contributing

-Contributions to DevControl are welcome!
+Contributions to DevBox are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

-DevControl is released under the [GNU General Public License](LICENSE).
+DevBox is released under the [GNU General Public License](LICENSE).

 ## Acknowledgments